How to keep cool without air conditioning

 Fans don’t cool the air directly.
 They move air around.

-“If you aim a fan in your direction, sweat will evaporate more quickly and help cool your body,” said Gilmour.
+“If you aim a fan in your direction, sweat will evaporate more quickly and help cool your body,” said Olczyk.
 “Just make sure to keep fans and cords out of the reach of small children.”

 If you’re using a ceiling fan to cool down, set it to rotate counter-clockwise in the summer to create a downdraft.
 Remember that fans are most effective at cooling the body in dry heat, and decrease in efficiency as the humidity rises.